mojimuse/fingerweave/content/pages/index.md

       Thank you for finding our home here.
 I am a fingerweaver and this is a blog about fingerweaving.

       We will look into the origins of fingerweaving in culture today.

-      Looking forward to sharing knowledge, pass wisdom and hopefully, learning together.
+      Looking forward to sharing knowledge, passing wisdom (links) and hopefully learning together.

       @fingerweaver